MicrosoftDocs/security/zero-trust/add-saas-apps.md

 ## Adding apps in Azure AD
+Azure AD has comprehensive security built in to help you manage SaaS apps.
 There are several ways to manage apps in Azure AD.
 The easiest way to start managing an application is to the pre-integrated application from the Azure AD gallery.

 For more information, see [Add an enterprise application](/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application) and [Overview of Azure Active Directory application gallery](/azure/active-directory/manage-apps/overview-application-gallery).